Updated for 2026, including new rules for Going-to-the-Sun Road, Park Shuttle, Logan Pass and Glacier Park International Airport changes.

 3. Water is Life

-“Historically Blackfeet view water as a distinct place — a sacred place.
+“Historically the Blackfeet people view water as a distinct place ā a sacred place.
 It was the home of divine beings and divine animals who taught the Blackfeet religious rituals and moral restrictions on human behavior.
-It can be compared to Mount Sinai of the Old Testament, which is viewed as “holy ground,” where God gave Moses the Ten Commandments.”
-By Rosalyn R. LaPier on Mar 25, 2017.
+It can be compared to Mount Sinai of the Old Testament, which is viewed as āholy ground,” where God gave Moses the Ten Commandments.”Ā – Rosalyn R. LaPier on Mar 25, 2017.

 4. Trails

-Glacier offers a wide variety of trails to explore.
-You can find more information about our favorite trails in some of my other articles.
-Here are a few short trips to try (<5 miles): Hidden Lake Overlook, Fishercap Lake/Redrock Falls, St. Mary/Virginia Falls, Avalanche Lake, and Baring Falls.
+Glacier offers a wide variety of trails to explore.Ā You can find more information about our favorite trails in some of my other posts.
+Here are a few short trips to try (<5 miles): Johns Lake, Hidden Lake Overlook, Fishercap Lake/Redrock Falls, St. Mary/Virginia Falls, Avalanche Lake, and Baring Falls.
 To venture a little farther out try (<10 miles): Iceberg Lake, Siyeh Pass, Bullhead Lake, Dawson Pass, and Piegan Pass.
-For the ultimate day hike, knowing you’ll need the proper supplies try (10-15 miles): Highline Trail, Grinnell Glacier, Switftcurrent Pass, Firebrand Pass, and Numa Ridge Lookout.
-There are 734 miles of trails in Glacier and to help you narrow your options down, pick up Jake Bramante’s Day Hikes of Glacier National Park Map Guide at http://www.hike.734.com.
-If you’re hitting the trails, start early and fill a day pack with lunch, snacks, water, filter, toilet paper and zip lock bag.
-Don’t forget your bear spray!
-Dress in layers and wear a hat.
-Remember to leave no trace – Pack it in, Pack it out.
+For the ultimate day hike, knowing you’ll need the proper supplies try (10-15 miles): Highline Trail, Grinnell Glacier, Swiftcurrent Pass, Firebrand Pass, and Numa Ridge Lookout.

 5. Mountains